 - Continuing studies courses have been cancelled until further notice.

-Supports and Resources:
+Supports and Services:

 - MHC's counselling team is available for student sessions via telephone and Skype.
 Please call 403.529.3819 to make an appointment, or visit our website for COVID-related resources to help with depression and anxiety.